 David obtained his B.A. in classical civilizations from Wesleyan University and his J.D. from the University of Miami.
 His love for travel and new opportunities has taken him around the country.
 To that end, David passed the Florida, New York, and California bar exams on his first attempt.
 His legal experience involves criminal law, litigation, land use, and environmental law.

-Jaime V. Papa, Esq. graduated from Regis University with a Bachelor of Science in Finance in 2005 and from the University of Denver Sturm College of Law with a Juris Doctorate in 2009.
-While in law school, he interned with the Office of the Denver District Attorney and the Rocky Mountain Children’s Law Center.
-In addition, he earned a position on the Willem C. Vis International Commercial Arbitration Moot Team, was secretary of the Student Trial Lawyers Association, president of the Jewish Law Students Association, and participated in three moot court competitions and one negotiations competition.
+Jaime V. Papa earned his Bachelor of Science degree in Finance from Regis University in 2005 and his Juris Doctor degree from the University of Denver Sturm College of Law in 2009.
+While in law school, he interned with the Office of the Denver District Attorney, the Rocky Mountain Children’s Law Center, and competed in various moot court competitions, both national and international.
+In addition, he was elected President of the Jewish Law Students Association and Secretary of the Student Trial Lawyers Association.

 Matias is an attorney admitted to practice law in the state of New York and in the Federal Court’s Southern District of New York.
 Matias attended the City University of New York School of Law where he was a full-time student and single parent.
 While balancing the intricacies of a legal education as a parent, Matias excelled in the core subject areas of Civil Procedure, Constitutional Law, Evidence, and Criminal Procedure en route to a score of 303 on the July 2019 Uniform Bar Exam.
 He achieved his 91st percentile score by way of his methodical, time-effective, approach to essay writing and MBE practice.
 An approach which Matias meticulously imparts on his BarMax students.
 Matias also partook in CUNY Law’s #2 nationally ranked clinical program and won his law school’s Salomon Slotkin Fellowship in 2018.
 He has also lectured on the Federal Court litigation surrounding Deferred Action for Childhood Arrivals at the City University of New York Graduate Center.
 He now practices housing litigation representing low income tenants in the Harlem neighborhood of Manhattan.